How much will I earn in engineering?

 However, many engineers choose to become professionally registered (see our article on how to get into a career in engineering for more detail).
 There are different levels of professional registration, and on average the higher the level, the higher the salary.

-According to The Engineering Council’s Survey of Registered Engineers 2013 (published in 2014) the average (median) total earnings for engineers registered at different levels who responded to the survey were as follows:
+According to The Engineering Council’s Survey of Registered Engineers 2013 (the most recent survey of its kind) the average (median) total earnings for engineers registered at different levels who responded to the survey were as follows:

 - chartered engineers: £63,000